 Worries about her future, whether Geren and his new bride were happy in Nawddmir, and if Drakus, Hiryur, and their herd had found safe pasture, mingled with memories.

 The cool air recalled all the times she hid in Trelleir’s cave to escape the desert heat that scorched Darceth in the summer months.
 Not even the dark hours provided respite from the heat that burned your lungs and stole what little energy one could summon.
 In the few steps from the communal well to the garden, even without a single splash or spill, the full bucket emptied by half.

 A low chuckle escaped.
 Caldar could never object to days spent at the cave because it was the head slayer’s orders to go there and assist Trelleir.
 What was supposed to be a punishment was a reward in disguise.

 To purchase Fire and Amulet: BWL

 Helen Henderson lives in western Tennessee with her husband.
-While she doesn’t have any pets in residence at the moment, she often visits a husky who has adopted her as one the pack.
+While she doesn’t have any pets in residence at the moment, she often visits a husky who have adopted her as one the pack.